shubham1925/Dijkstra-Algorithm-Planner/README.md

 2. Radius of the robot

-3. Clearnace of the robot
+3. Clearance of the robot

 `Enter x coordinate of start position: x_start`